 31-32.
 SIP ACK request (from SCC-AS to UE-2)

-SCC-AS sends a SIP ACK request to UE-2 to acknowledge.
+The SCC-AS sends a SIP ACK request to UE-2 to acknowledge.

 33-34.
 SIP re-INVITE request (from SCC-AS to controllee UE, UE-3)

-SCC-AS sends a SIP re-INVITE request to UE-3 to activate the audio 1 media component.
+The SCC-AS sends a SIP re-INVITE request to UE-3 to activate the audio 1 media component.

 NOTE: The SIP re-INVITE request is triggered by the SIP REFER request.
 The previous SIP INVITE request was generated by the SCC AS due to third party call cotrol to allow sending this SIP re-INVITE request.